Arjdroid/the-droid-blog/content/post/raspberry-pi-nas/index.md

 This is the volume that you will be mounting using as the 'drive'.

-### Incase Your Drive Is Un-Initialised (Doesn't Have Any Partitions / Volumes) OR You Want To Start Off Fresh
+### In case Your Drive Is Un-Initialised (Doesn't Have Any Partitions / Volumes) OR You Want To Start Off Fresh
 > Run the partition editor for that drive;
 >
 > ```bash